Azure/azure-c-shared-utility/c/testtools/umock_c/devdoc/umock_c_with_ids.md

 XX**SRS_UMOCK_C_01_096: [**If the content of the code under test buffer and the buffer supplied to ValidateArgumentBuffer does not match then this should be treated as a mismatch in argument comparison for that argument.**]**
 XX**SRS_UMOCK_C_01_097: [**ValidateArgumentBuffer shall implicitly perform an IgnoreArgument on the indexth argument.**]**

+The memory pointed by bytes shall be copied.
+If several calls to ValidateArgumentBuffer are made, only the last buffer shall be kept.

 **SRS_UMOCK_C_01_098: [**ValidateArgumentBuffer shall only be applicable to pointer types.**]**